Aventine Secession (20th century): The secession

 On 26 June 1924 around 130 of the Italian opposition deputies (including members of the Italian People's Party, Unitary Socialist Party, Italian Socialist Party, Communist Party of Italy, Social Democratic Party, Italian Republican Party, Democratic Liberal Party, and Sardinian Action Party) met in the Sala della Lupa of the Palazzo Montecitorio.
 There, they decided to abandon their parliamentary work since the government had not clarified its position on the disappearance of Giacomo Matteotti.

-Giovanni Amendola of the Democratic Liberal Party published the reasoning behind the secession in Il Mondo:
+Giovanni Amendola of the Democratic Liberal Party published the reasoning behind the secession in ':

 "To the opposition parties, it is clear that under such conditions, there is nothing to do in a Parliament that lacks fundamental reasons for its life. [...]
 When a Parliament has surrounded itself with militias and illegality, it is just a joke."

 The non-violent opposition to the government was also promoted by socialist deputy Filippo Turati.
 On 27 June 1924, he commemorated Matteotti at the Palazzo Montecitorio in front of the other secessionists.

 "We speak of this parliamentary hall, while there is not a Parliament.
 The only elect are in the Aventine of our consciences.
 No one can remove them as long as the sun of freedom does not dawn, the power of law is restored, and the representation of the people ceases to be the atrocious mockery to which they have reduced it."

 Other than Mussolini's National Fascist Party, the parties that did not participate in the secession included the Italian Liberal Party, the Peasants' Party of Italy, and the Lists of Slavs and Germans.

 The "Aventinians" were mostly against a popular insurrection to depose Mussolini's government.
 At the same time, the protesting deputies did not coordinate with the other opponents of fascism that did not join the secession and remained in the Italian parliament.
 The secessionists believed that, before the fascists' link to Matteotti's kidnapping and presumed death became clear, the Italian king would dismiss Mussolini and dissolve the Chamber to call for new elections.
 None of that happened.